-North America's natural gas supplies are enough to keep it self sufficient -- but not in the long run.
-By 2030, North America will emerge as a major liquefied natural gas (LNG) importer, according to the International Energy Agency (IEA), which has released its 2006 World Energy Outlook (WEO).
+North America’s natural gas supplies are enough to keep it self sufficient — but not in the long run.
+By 2030, North America will emerge as a major liquefied natural gas (LNG) importer, according to the International Energy Agency (IEA), which last week released its 2006 World Energy Outlook (WEO).
 By 2030, LNG imports will meet 16% of total gas needs worldwide, and North America is expected to become the largest importer in the next 25 years.

-The IEA, which acts as an energy policy adviser for 26 countries including the United States and Canada, unveiled the 2006 WEO report on Tuesday.
-Among other things, the WEO is forecasting primary gas consumption to increase in all regions around the world between 2004 and 2030, from 2.8 trillion cubic meters (Tcm) in 2004 to 3.6 Tcm in 2015 and 4.7 Tcm in 2030.
+The IEA, which acts as an energy policy adviser for 26 countries including the United States and Canada, is forecasting primary gas consumption to increase in all regions around the world between 2004 and 2030, from 2.8 trillion cubic meters (Tcm) in 2004 to 3.6 Tcm in 2015 and 4.7 Tcm in 2030.

 Most gas supplies worldwide will continue to come from conventional sources over the next 25 years, while the share of associated gas is expected to fall progressively as more nonassociated fields are developed to meet rising demand.
 However, nonconventional gas production, including coalbed methane (CBM) and gas extracted from tight sands and shale formations, will increase “significantly” in North America.
 The United States is already the biggest producer of nonconventional gas, mainly tight sands and CBM from the Rockies.
 Together, they account for about one-quarter of total U.S. gas output.